petervdpas/goop2/internal/rendezvous/docs/02-quickstart.md

 ## Desktop app (recommended)

-The easiest way to use Goop2 is the desktop application.
+The easiest way to use Goop2 is the desktop application, available as a native build or as a Flatpak.

-### 1. Build
+### Option A: Build from source

 You need [Go 1.24+](https://go.dev/) and the [Wails CLI](https://wails.io/):